Point degree spectra of represented spaces: Introduction

 \subsection{Computability Theory}

 In computable analysis \cite{pourel,weihrauchd}, there has for a long time been an interest in how complicated the set of codes of some element in a suitable spaces may be. \name{Pour-El} and \name{Richards} \cite{pourel} observed that any real number, and more generally, any point in a Euclidean space, has a Turing degree.
 They subsequently raised the question whether the same holds true for any computable metric space. \name{Miller} \cite{miller2} later proved that various infinite dimensional metric spaces such as the Hilbert cube and the space of continuous functions on the unit interval contain points which lack Turing degrees, i.e.~have no simplest code w.r.t.~Turing reducibility.
-A similar phenomenon was also observed in algorithmic randomness theory \cite{nies}. \name{Day} and \name{Miller} \cite{daymiller} showed that no neutral measure \cite{Levin76} has Turing degree by understanding each measure as a point in the infinite dimensional space consisting of probability measures on an underlying space.
+A similar phenomenon was also observed in algorithmic randomness theory. \name{Day} and \name{Miller} \cite{daymiller} showed that no neutral measure has Turing degree by understanding each measure as a point in the infinite dimensional space consisting of probability measures on an underlying space.

 These previous works convince us of the need for a reasonable theory of degrees of unsolvability of points in an arbitrary represented space.
 To establish such a theory, we associate a substructure of the Medvedev degrees with a represented space, which we call its \emph{point degree spectrum}.
 A wide variety of classical degree structures are realized in this way, e.g., Turing degrees \cite{SoareBook}, enumeration degrees \cite{friedberg}, continuous degrees \cite{miller2}, degrees of continuous functionals \cite{Hinman73}.
 What is more noteworthy is that the concept of a point degree spectrum is closely linked to infinite dimensional topology.
-For instance, all points in a Polish space have Turing degrees if and only if the small transfinite inductive dimension of that space exists.
+For instance, we shall see that for a Polish space all points have Turing degrees if and only if the small transfinite inductive dimension of the space exists.

 In a broader context, there are various instances of smallness properties (i.e., $\sigma$-ideals) of spaces and sets that start making sense for points in an effective treatment; e.g., arithmetical (Cohen) genericity \cite{nies,OdiBook}, Martin-L\"of randomness \cite{nies}, and effective Hausdorff dimension \cite{lutz2}.
 In all these cases, individual points can carry some amount of complexity -- e.g.~a Martin-L\"of random point is in some sense too complicated to be included in a computable $G_\delta$ set having effectively measure zero.
 A recent important example \cite{PoZa12,Zap14} from forcing theory is genericity with respect to the $\sigma$-ideal generated by finite-dimensional compact metrizable spaces.
 Our work provides an effective notion corresponding to topological invariants such as small inductive dimension or metrizability, and e.g.~allows us to say that certain points are too complicated to be (computably) a member of a (finite-dimensional) Polish space.